llamanator-project/llamanator/deploy/llamanator-bash/README.md

 5. Copy the `.env.example` file to `.env`: `cp .env.example .env`
 6. Edit the `.env` file to enable the services you want to run.
 Please review the .env instructions below for the required options.
 7. Run the install script:
-    - To install with the Proxy on 80/443 run: `sudo ./install.sh`
+    - To install with the Proxy on 80/443 run: `sudo ./install.sh --install-proxy`
-    - To install without the Proxy run: `sudo ./install_no_prox.sh`
+    - To install without the Proxy run: `sudo ./install.sh`
 8. Once complete, open the `./llamanator-links.txt` file to access your services

 *NOTE ABOUT MACOS*: In some services, the `127.0.0.1` and `localhost` may not work.
 You may need to use the IP address of your machine to access the services.